shrekuu/vimrc/README.md

 ## Troubleshooting

 - If you are using a Mac and your vim does not remember your last editing position, maybe your `~/.viminfo` [file has the wrong file permission](https://askubuntu.com/a/382523/596437).
-Make it yours by running this:
+Make it yours like this:
   ```bash
   sudo chown $(whoami) ~/.viminfo
   ```